 Who can approve the Distinguished Service Medal?

-Study for the Army Staff Sergeant or Sergeant First Class (E6) Board Test.
-Prep with flashcards and multiple choice questions.
-Get ready to advance your rank!
+Prepare for the Army Staff Sergeant or Sergeant First Class (E6) Board Exam.
+Utilize flashcards and multiple-choice questions with hints and explanations.
+Ace your exam!

 The Distinguished Service Medal is one of the highest honors awarded by the Army, recognizing extraordinary service and achievements that significantly contribute to the success of the Army and the nation.
 The approval authority for this prestigious award resides with the Army Chief of Staff.
 This centralization of authority is in place to ensure that the awarding of such a significant medal is reserved for the highest levels of command, reflecting the importance and impact of the service being recognized.